 Each respite worker maintains a timesheet to log all dates and times of service for a family.
 Times are verified by the parent/guardian (signature).
 Timesheets can be hand-delivered, mailed in, faxed or emailed.
-Timesheets are due no later than 5:00pm on the Monday (even on holidays) before paydays, which are every other Thursday.
+Timesheets are due no later than 5:00pm on the Monday (even on holidays) before paydays (see Pay Schedule).
 Submitting timesheets within 30 days of service is important to efficiently process and pay in a timely manner.
 A blank timesheet is mailed with each worker payment and can be printed from the Forms page as needed.

 Who do I contact if have other questions?